Stages of the Program

 - Feasibility: Can the stated goals be accomplished within the time, cost, and resource constraints?

-- Benefits: How much will the applicant benefit from the THINK Scholars Program?
-For example, why does the application specifically need the program's funding?
+- Benefits: How much will project benefit from THINK funding?

-Through this process, 3 proposals will be chosen to participate in the THINK Scholars Program.
-If selected, you will be invited to MIT to attend Techfair, meet the THINK team, institute professors, program sponsors, and other selected students.
+Through this process, up to 6 proposals will be chosen to participate as Finalists in the THINK Scholars Program, and invited to MIT for the Finalists Trip.
+You will be invited to MIT to attend Techfair, meet the THINK team, institute professors, program sponsors, and other selected students.
+All finalists will be given funding and mentorship to complete their projects.
+After completion of these projects and submission of a final report, up to three of the finalists will be chosen as winners and receive additional scholarships.

 While you implement your project idea, we will maintain an active relationship with you.
 We will provide you with funding, mentorship, and networking opportunities with sponsors, MIT students, faculty, and alumni.
 In return, we expect that you document the whole process online in the form of reports, photos, and videos.
 Documentation should show the successful completion of milestones and goals, and any difficulties or challenges encountered along the way.
 Your project experience will be shared with our sponsors and our community.
 In addition, we will hold regular phone or web conferences to check on your progress, provide advice, and teach you some useful skills.

-By the end of the spring semester, you will let us know how you fulfilled the completion criteria – for example, a video demonstrating what you successfully created.
-At that point you will receive the THINK scholarship and become a THINK Scholar!
+By the end of the spring semester, you will let us know how you fulfilled the completion criteria – for example, a video demonstrating what you successfully created or a technical paper with all of your data elaborating what you have found.
+At that point you will receive the THINK scholarship, and the team with the best project will be designated the Grand Prize Winner.